sszokoly/VoiceInterface/README.md

 ## How it works

-Extracts the MFC coefficients from the audio files of the source dataset.
+Extracts the Mel-Frequency Cepstral coefficients from the audio files of the source dataset.
 Builds a computer neural network (CNN) with Tensorflow/Keras and feeds the MFCCs through the network in the training process.
 Provides a HTTP service interface where the user (HTTP client) can POST a wav file and the service (HTTP server) returns the keyword predicted by the model in JSON format.